akhilennu/tic-tac-toe/README.md

 # Tic-Tac-Toe

-This is Tic-Tac-Toe with Minimax algorithm (Vs Computer) The project is hosted [here](https://akhilennu.github.io/tic-tac-toe)
+This is Tic-Tac-Toe with Minimax algorithm (Vs Computer).\
+The project is hosted [here](https://akhilennu.github.io/tic-tac-toe)

 # Getting Started with Create React App